How to make a manual printing press from a vintage cast-iron mangle

 The mangle was donated in May 2025 after spending decades outside as a garden ornament.
 It looked quite rough at first: the wooden rollers rotted away a long time ago, the iron handwheel was seized onto the steel roller shaft, the spring hand-screw was seized and the steel spring leaves were corroded to the point of failure.
 The iron frames, however, had survived functionally okay with some of the original red and green paint remaining.

 We thought that freeing the mechanisms might improve the machine’s appeal to potential buyers.
-We freed the spring hand-screw but were unsuccessful with the main handwheel.
+We managed to free the spring hand-screw but were unsuccessful with the main handwheel.
 It looked like oxy-acetylene would be required, so Chairman Jim called in a favour from Stewart at SS Walker Vehicle Recovery.
 With heat and a large chisel it eventually yielded.
 Many thanks to Stewart.

-When the mangle was advertised for sale, the only serious enquiry was from someone who wanted it making into a printing press to combine a new functionality with the re-use of a heritage item.
-This caused a lot of head-scratching, mainly about how to make stainless steel rollers, because we only have basic metal-working facilities.
+When the mangle was advertised for sale, the only serious enquiry was from someone who wanted it making into a printing press to re-use a heritage item for this new purpose.
+This caused a lot of head-scratching, mainly about how to make stainless steel rollers because we only have basic metal-working facilities.
 With blind ambition exceeding anything of a plan, we threw caution to the wind and accepted the challenge.

-Another wee problem was that the badly corroded long leaves of the spring broke.
-Aberdeen Sheet Metal, who kindly supplied all the required metal stock for the project, were able to use their press brake to bend new 6mm steel strips into the approximately right shapes.
+Another wee problem was that the badly corroded long leaves of the spring were not suitable for use, one of them broke when pressure was applied.
+Aberdeen Sheet Metal, who kindly supplied all the required metal stock for the project, were able to use their press brake to bend new 45 × 6mm steel strips into the approximately right shapes.
 We applied final tweaks with a 10lb hammer using the edge of the skip as an anvil.

-We used 50 × 50 mm angle sections for the bed support extensions.
-These needed welded ‘keys’ to engage with the channel sections of the original frame to ensure they could not move when bolted in place.
-Fettling these keys to make everything level and aligned also consumed a disproportionate amount of time, tea and biscuits.
+The bed support extensions were made from 50 × 50 × 4 steel angle.
+These needed welded ‘keys’ to engage with the channel sections of the original cast-iron frame to ensure they could not move when bolted in place.
+Fettling these keys to make everything level and aligned consumed a disproportionate amount of time, but tea, biscuits and cursing helped enormously.
 A new handle for the handwheel was made from the ash wood of an old pair of lawn edge shears.

 And the result?
 When fully assembled it took on its new form as an old-fashioned printing press very well.
 It very much looked like an authentic working piece of heritage with the remaining original green and red paint, bare cast iron, new timber and shiny stainless steel rollers.
-Most importantly it seemed to work well and required a straight-edge across a rotating roller to be able to see the minimal eccentricity.
+Most importantly it seemed to work well and the minimal eccentricity of the rollers was noticeable only by rotating them against a fixed straight-edge.
+The top roller was able to rise up and accommodate thin workpieces and might have needed another thin board for the thinnest work.
+For thicker work pieces the roller would need help from pairs of gently tapered wooden ramps to accommodate thicker work which presents too much of a step to the smooth roller surface.

 The heritage aspect is echoed by the original maker being local.
 D. McHardy and Son had premises at 108 & 110 North West Street in Aberdeen, and the business was described as Ironmongers, Engineering and Manufacturing.
 They were known also for supplying cast-iron kitchen ranges.